mufidu/mufidu.com/posts/mulai-dulu.md

 ![](/img/frustrated-ethnic-man-in-casual-wear-on-blue-background-in-3965230.webp)

-Many successful people say that they can succeed after going through many failures, but most people only see success.
-So many people want to be successful but don't want to feel like a failure.
+Many successful people say that they got their success after going through many failures, but most people only see success.
+So many people want to be successful but don't want to feel a failure.

 People say,